In a dying act of defiance, Polish dancer and Holocaust victim Franceska Mann shot and killed SS officer Josef Schillinger.

-Multiple accounts reflect that in October 1943, SS officer Josef Schillinger was shot and killed by a female prisoner believed to be Franceska Mann.
+Multiple accounts document that in October 1943, SS officer Josef Schillinger was shot and killed by a female prisoner believed to be Franceska Mann.

-Some specifics of the event in the absence of an official record.
+Some details of the event vary or are unconfirmable in the absence of an official record.

-On 9 March 2017, claims appeared (such as the tweet reproduced above) that in May 1945, Auschwitz prisoner Franceska Mann seized the gun of an unnamed Nazi guard and shot him dead as he attempted to lead her to a gas chamber.
+Many social media users have encountered posts about the claim that in May 1945, Auschwitz prisoner Franceska Mann seized the gun of an unnamed Nazi guard and shot him dead as he attempted to lead her to a gas chamber:

 In actual fact, this woman’s name was Franziska Mann, stage name Lola Horovitz (Amann/Aust 2013).
 She was born in 1917, was a dancer and began her career in Warsaw before the war.
 She was among the best dancers of her generation in Poland.
 She was imprisoned in the Warsaw Ghetto, and later, like other prominent Jews, internet in Hotel Polski and in Bergen-Belsen.
 Rumours that she was a Nazi informer have never been confirmed.
 Her killing of SS man Schillinger in Auschwitz was described by the only surviving eyewitness of this scene, the Slovak Jew Filip Müller, a member of the Sonderkommando (Müller 1979; in English Eyewitness Auschwitz – Three Years in the Gas Chambers, 1979).
 Although Lustig could not know Müller’s report in the sixties, when A Prayer for Katerina Horovitzová was written and edited, his description of this event is much more authentic and impressive than later i Colette.